What is Customer Retention?

 3. Competitive offerings

-Why Customer Retention Should be at the Center of Your Marketing Philosophy
+Customer Retention and Your Marketing Philosophy

 All businesses require customers to be successful.
 And in most cases, they need multiple customers to achieve the desired results.
 This is why customer retention efforts are crucial for companies of any size.
 Fortunately, it is now easier to retain your existing customers due to the increasing availability of software solutions that help with automating your retention processes.